emacsmirror/clockodo/README.md

   * `c` - choose report time
   * `n` - next report
   * `p` - previous report

+Special bindings:

+  * `w` - jump to week from a daily report
+  * `m` - jump to month from daily or weekly buffer
+  * `y` - jump to year from daily, weekly or monthly buffer

 General requests which return raw results from the API can be triggered with the function `clockodo-show-information`.